Shiva Rajkumar: Acting career

-In Bhoomi Thayiya Chochchala Maga (1998), Shiva played Karna, a friend of legislator Bharath Kumar (played by Ramesh Aravind), out on a mission to achieve the latter's unfulfilled goal of having a dam constructed in a village.
+In Bhoomi Thayiya Chochchala Maga (1998), Shiva Rajkumar played Karna, a friend of legislator Bharath Kumar, played by Ramesh Aravind, out on a mission to achieve the latter's unfulfilled goal of having a dam constructed in a village.
 His performance received praise; Srikanth Srinivasa of Deccan Herald called it his "best... till date".
-Srinivasa also praised Shiva for his performance in Don (2003), where he played a lawyer-turned-serial-killer, and wrote, "Shivanna excels in his role as the don.
+Srinivasa also praised Shiva Rajkumar for his performance in Don (2003), where he played a lawyer-turned-serial-killer, and wrote, "Shivanna excels in his role as the don.
 He has put in a spirited yet collected and controlled performance."

-His film Cheluveye Ninne Nodalu was shot at the 7 wonders of the world.
+His film Cheluveye Ninne Nodalu was shot at the seven wonders of the world.
 His 100th movie, Jogayya, is the sequel to his blockbuster Jogi.

-Bhajarangi (2013) was a box-office success, and went on to run for more than 100 days.
-The film was released in Karnataka, Maharashtra, Andhra Pradesh and Tamil Nadu.
-It was released in 212 theatres in the state of Karnataka alone.
+In his last release of 2017, Shiva Rajkumar starred as mobster Bhairathi Ranagal in the crime drama, Mufti.
+The film was critically acclaimed and commercially successful.
+In his second collaboration with director Duniya Suri, Shiva Rajkumar played a cop that takes on the underworld in the latter's Tagaru (2018).
+The film proved to be another success and is seen as a landmark in his career.
+The Hindu called it "one of the biggest hits" of his career, and "... [t]his happens to be one of Shivanna's most mature performances."
+His only other release of 2018, Prem's The Villain, was not received well and a critic wrote, "[Shiva] expectedly, doesn’t disappoint but he is let down by a weak role."